 These Canggu beaches are obviously all right on the coast and full of bars, restaurants, and clubs.
 Batu Bolong is also the main shopping area.

-By contrast, Pererenan is the quietist part of town, full of sleepy streets, ancient temples and some amazing views of the rice fields.
+By contrast, Pererenan is the quietest part of town, full of sleepy streets, ancient temples, and some amazing views of the rice fields.
 It’s great for anyone who just wants to escape the world and enjoy life at a slower pace for a little while.

 Where to Stay in Canggu

-If you are on a tight budget, but don’t want to compromise on quality, then try looking into some of the area’s boutique hotels, there are several in central locations that have all the benefits you would expect to find in a high-end hotel, for a fraction of the cost.
+If you are on a tight budget but don’t want to compromise on quality, then try looking into some of the gorgeous boutique hotels in Canggu.
+There are several in central locations that have all the benefits you would expect to find in a high-end hotel, for a fraction of the cost.

 Where to Eat in Canggu